 So we left.

 We ended up at another IFB church that didn’t have the same facets of extreme cult-like behavior, and it was a step in the right direction, but in many ways it was just as bad.
-We were only there a short time before we moved out of the South and relocated to the Mid-West, and my parents found a normal, healthy church.
+We were only there a short time before we moved out of the South and relocated to the Midwest.

-For my parents, leaving extreme fundamentalism was easier.
-They had thirty years of life experience before the cult, and transitioning back to a healthy frame of mind, while still a difficult process, went more smoothly for them.
+For my parents, leaving extreme fundamentalism was straightforward.
+They had thirty years of life experience before the cult, and transitioning back to a healthy frame of mind, while still a difficult process, went smoothly.

 It’s been a bumpier road for me.
 I had some basic things from my early childhood to fall back on, and I’ve always had a strong relationship with my parents.
 But, as an adult looking back, it is difficult for me to separate the fundamentalist indoctrination– its presence helps mold and create my thought processes, even now.
 The indoctrination happened because of the cult, because of the shame, abuse, and pressure that forced everyone to adopt more and more extreme, hardline, fundamentalist positions.
 It was present in the homeschooling curriculum we used, although neither I nor my mother had any idea.
 It was in the books I was encouraged to read.
 It was where I eventually went to college, and became inundated with fundamentalist teaching 24/7.
 It was in the friends I made, who all came from similar backgrounds.
 It was in how I was taught to not really think, but to form arguments that defended my “faith” at all costs.